flyingmachine/brave-clojure-web/content/do-things.md

 ```

 You can create sets from existing vectors and lists by using the `set`
 function.
-One for use this might be to check whether an element exists
+One unobvious use for this is to check whether an element
-in a collection:
+exists in a collection:

 ```clojure
 (set [3 3 3 4 4])